 Nearly 120,000 of the unexploded devices remain in more than 9,400 carefully marked minefields, officials say.

-But the weather dislodged warning signs and in many cases loosened the mines themselves.'Terrifying situation'
+But the weather dislodged warning signs and in many cases loosened the mines themselves.

 The flooding and landslide threat in Serbia is equally serious, made worse by the the constant threat of surging river levels.

 Residents spent the weekend piling up sandbags in riverside towns - including Belgrade.

 Mihajlo Andric from Osecina, Serbia, told the BBC that he was trapped inside his house for almost two days in a "terrifying situation".

 "Roads and territory all around my area have been devastated by the floods," he said.